đ Help Centre

 Adopting a dog is exciting, but itâs also a big commitment.
 HomeWagger helps you find the right match in a safe, supportive way.

-Start by browsing the Dog Gallery, where you can filter by breed, size, age, temperament, or location.
-Each listing includes details plus photos or video.
+Browse the Dog Gallery and filter by breed, size, age, temperament, or location.
+Each listing includes important details plus photos or video.

 When you find a dog youâre interested in, you can express interest through the app.
-Depending on the listing, this may connect you with a rehomer, shelter, or admin team.
+Depending on the listing, this may connect you with a rehomer, shelter, or the HomeWagger admin team.

-If your interest is accepted, you may need to complete a vetting process.
+If your interest is accepted, you may be asked to complete a vetting process.
 Shelters may use their own checks; individuals use HomeWaggerâs built-in safeguards.

 How do I show interest?